 However, in Porto, there’s no need to own a car.
 There is an extensive bus network and a tramway—the first on the Iberian Peninsula—using vintage cars, and the metro will take you to the golden sands of the Atlantic in just 15 minutes.
 But the town is best experienced on foot and its scenic riverfront provides the perfect backdrop for an anytime stroll.

 This is a city where food and wine are inextricably interwoven into its residents’ lifestyle.
 Porto is, of course, famous for its fortified wine of the same name…port.
+Don’t forget that if you are from another country and planning a road trip in Portugal then you need to get an International Driver’s Permit (IDP).

 For all Porto’s natural and architectural beauty, fine food and wine, and pleasurable pastimes, it’s surprisingly affordable to live.